juliev1234/OpenBim_Group10/A5__ProjectReflection/readme.md

 ## Future

 ### Are you likely to use OpenBIM tools in your thesis?
 Are you likely to use OpenBIM tools in your professional life in the next 10 years?
 As written before, we are not sure what we will do for our theses yet.
 However, we don’t expect to use OpenBIM tools in our theses at this time.
-It does seem like OpenBIM has many good qualities and possibilities, and therefore, it has been nice to get an introduction to OpenBIM and IFC-files.
+It does seem like OpenBIM has many good qualities and possibilities, and therefore, it has been nice to get an introduction to OpenBIM and IFC-files so that we might use it in the future.

 ## Improvements